mbucc/markbucciarelli.com/posts/2022-10-12_flexbox-deepdive.markdown

 Cut to the final version
 ------------------------------------------------------------

-We need a single inner div so the text is centered and has some padding from the left and right side of the screen when the text is long and the screen is narrow.
+To even the padding on the left and right sides of the text, add a div that is narrower than the device, and put all the text inside that div.

 Here is a complete example, with three paragraphs and two buttons.
 The buttons are in a nested flexbox container that sets the button sizes